310mc/https-310mc.github.io-tl/source/_posts/submarine/nirai_kanai.md

 {% endbubble %}

 {% bubble Shinobu v2 %}
 He’s simply the right person to consult with for this situation, that is all.
-What someone else is unable to do, someone else will do.
+What someone is unable to do, someone else will do.
 That is how a hero sentai accomplishes everything and ultimately wins.
 {% endbubble %}

 {% bubble Tetora %}